Awful/Awful.app/README.md

 You need Xcode 10 to build and run Awful.
 You can [download Xcode for free from Apple](https://developer.apple.com/download/).
 Then:

 1. Clone the repository: `git clone --recursive https://github.com/Awful/Awful.app Awful-app`
-2. Open Xcode project and build away: `xed Awful-app`
+2. Open the Xcode workspace and build away: `xed Awful-app`

 You may see build warnings of the form "Unable to find included file '../Local.xcconfig'".
 You should still be able to build and run, just with a couple of features turned off.
 If you'd like to enable those features, or just make the warnings go away, please scroll on down to the "Local build settings" section below.